 We’re always kind of hesitant about ordering chicken at a really nice restaurant, because it seems like something you can get anywhere.
 When your server tells you it’s something you have to have, though, you obey.
 And you will be thankful you did.
-You can order this as a half or whole chicken, and it’s cooked in their wood-fired oven, which makes the skin perfectly crispy.
+It’s cooked in their wood-fired oven, which makes the skin perfectly crispy.
 It’s worth giving up another, more interesting sounding dish to eat this one.
 We promise.

 This is a seasonal dish, so it won’t always be on the menu, and we’re kind of happy that’s the case.
 In a menu that is full of standout dishes, this one falls flat for us.
-The pasta is a bit too al dente, and the whole thing is pretty one note.
-There are a lot of great things here, you don’t need this pasta.
+The pasta is a bit too al dente, and the whole thing is pretty one-note.
+There are a lot of great things here, so you don’t need this pasta.